 However, image processing and traditional machine learning which heavily depends on the engineer’s knowledge, may limit the overall performance, Deep learning is becoming one of the most advanced pixel-level target detection methods in road condition inspection.
-Convolution Neural Network (CNN), a deep learning method, has been gradually utilized in road crack detection [9, 10].
+Convolution Neural Network (CNN), a deep learning method, has been gradually utilized in road crack detection and segmentation [9, 10].
 For example, Bang, S et al. [11] used ResNet-152 to classify cracks and got the results as Precision of 77.68% and Recall of 71.98%.
 Cao Vu dung et al. [12] used Full Convolution Neural Network (FCN) to detect and segment cracks and got an average accuracy of 90%.
-Yahui Liu proposed a DeepCrack for crack segmentation which was consisted of the extened Fully Convolutional Networks (FCN) and the Deeply-Supervised Nets (DSN), which showed a comparable result compared with typical segmenting methods like AutoCrack and SegNet.
+Yahui Liu proposed a DeepCrack for crack segmentation, which was consisted of the extened Fully Convolutional Networks (FCN) and the Deeply-Supervised Nets (DSN), and it showed a comparable result when compared with typical segmenting methods like AutoCrack and SegNet.
 Liu J W et al. [13] proposed a two-step pavement crack detection and segmentation method by combining YOLO v3 and a modified U-Net model together.
 Chengjia Han[14] proposed a U-Net based CNN model, CrackW-Net, by adding a skip-level round-trip sampling block to segment the pavement images from the Crack500 dataset and a self-built dataset and shows a good result.

-As shown above, the deep learning methods like Unet, FCN, Deeplab were popular in the pavement crack segmentation task.
+Wenjun Wang proposed a pyramid attention network which uses pre-trained DenseNet121 and a feature pyramid attention module.
+It was tested on the Crack500 and MCD dataset and achieves a IoU of 0.6235.

 Although deep learning is the most advanced pixel-level segmentation method, it requires a large amount of data to train the network.
 Due to the large consumption of data, some data augmentation methods were popular in deep learning.
 Traditional augmentation methods include image crop and image flip are often used in the preprocess part to augment the dataset.
 In 2014, Goodfellow proposed the concept of generative adversarial networks (GANs), which can produce real-like images through a battle between the generator and discriminator.
-Alec Radford proposed deep convolutional generative adversarial networks (DCGANs), and it showed good representations of images.
-DCGAN are applied in many areas including pavement crack data augmentation.
+Alec Radford proposed deep convolutional generative adversarial networks (DCGANs) based on the conception of GAN, and it showed good representations of images.
+Because of using the convolution structure, DCGAN is popular in computer vision and has been applied in many areas including pavement crack data augmentation.
 For example, Lili Pei[15] used variational autoencoder (VAE) to encode crack images and the results from VAE was input to DCGAN model to generate the fake images.
 Boqiang Xu recaches a quite high identification accuracy in pavement crack classification tasks based on DCGAN and VGG16.
 However, there are still some problems in DCGAN.
 For example, the original DCGAN structure is more suitable for small size images like an image with resolution of 32 * 32 pixels.
 The discriminator in DCGAN studies too fast which would lead the loss of discriminator to 0 very rapidly.

 Based on these studies, this paper proposed a new pixel-level pavement crack segmentation network, AttuNet.
 This new net was tested and compared with other classic semantic segmentation models including Unet, FCN, DeepLab….